rackerlabs/docs-core-infra-user-guide/cloud-interfaces/API/cloudservers-API.rst

 :ref:`cloudservers_APIinvestigation`,
-here is an example of how you can plan and then write your own software to perform one simple task: list all your Cloud Servers.
+here is an example of how you can plan and then write your own software to perform one simple task: list all your cloud servers.

 Learn about Cloud Servers in the Cloud Control Panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When you login to the
-`Cloud Control Panel <https://mycloud.rackspace.com/>`__, your session begins with a list of all your Cloud Servers.
+`Cloud Control Panel <https://mycloud.rackspace.com/>`__, your session begins with a list of all your servers.
 By default, the list is unfiltered, showing every server; you can narrow the list by clicking on filters